 Weather variations impacted by climate change put the current face of this environmental and cultural landscape at risk.
 Although the peak may not be directly affected, climate change and its associated impacts will threaten the land below it.

-In 2100, the map shows a higher risk for the landmark in comparison with 2050.
+In 2100, there is a higher risk for the landmark in comparison with 2050.

 Located on the north bank of the River Seiont, Caernarfon Castle is a medieval fortress in Gwynedd, Wales.
 It is a World Heritage Site, which is also globally granted as one of the greatest buildings of the Middle Ages.
 One part of the building is a castle and the other half is a royal palace.